 For transactions running on different nodes, the start and commit order depends on the order that the timestamp is obtained from PD.

 Transactions of the Repeatable Read isolation level cannot concurrently update a same row.
 When committing, if the transaction finds that the row has been updated by another transaction after it starts, then the transaction rolls back and retries automatically.
 For example:

 The Repeatable Read isolation level in TiDB differs from ANSI Repeatable Read isolation level, though they sharing the same name.
-According to the standard described in the A Critique of ANSI SQL Isolation Levels paper, TiDB implements the snapshot isolation level, and it does not allow phantom reads but allows write skews.
+According to the standard described in the A Critique of ANSI SQL Isolation Levels paper, TiDB implements the Snapshot Isolation level.
+This isolation level does not allow strict phantoms (A3) but allows broad phantoms (P3) and write skews.
 In contrast, the ANSI Repeatable Read isolation level allows phantom reads but does not allow write skews.

 The Repeatable Read isolation level in TiDB differs from that in MySQL.
 The MySQL Repeatable Read isolation level does not check whether the current version is visible when updating, which means it can continue to update even if the row has been updated after the transaction starts.
 In contrast, if the row has been updated after the transaction starts, the TiDB transaction is rolled back and retried.
 Transaction Retries in TiDB might fail, leading to a final failure of the transaction, while in MySQL the updating transaction can be successful.

 The MySQL Repeatable Read isolation level is not the snapshot isolation level.
 The consistency of MySQL Repeatable Read isolation level is weaker than both the snapshot isolation level and TiDB Repeatable Read isolation level.